SuhailSumra/ProteinFold/README.md

 # ProteinFold

-ProteinFold is a replication of AlphaFold2 which perfoms predictions of Protein Structure.
+ProteinFold is a replication of AlphaFold which perfoms predictions of Protein Structure.

 ### Tech Stack